braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/setting_delegates.md

 ### Setting a preferred orientation

-You can configure all in-app messages to display in a specific orientation&mdash;either `.portrait` or `.landscape`&mdash;regardless of device orientation.
+You can configure all in-app messages to be presented in a specific orientation regardless of device orientation.
 To set a preferred orientation, use the `inAppMessage(_:prepareWith:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:preparewith:)-11fog) to set the `preferredOrientation` property on the `PresentationContext`.

 {% tabs %}
 {% tab swift %}